 - Remove from heat.
 Mix with dried bread crumbs, vegetable stock and gravy.

 - Transfer to a lightly oiled baking dish.
-Cover with aluminum foil, back at 350’F for 20 minutes.
+Cover with aluminum foil, bake at 350 degrees Fahrenheit for 20 minutes.
 Remove foil and back for 10-15 minutes more, until the top of the stuffing starts to get crispy.

 - Assemble: 4 large sweet potatoes, fresh sage, sorghum syrup, 1/4 cup vegetable stock, butter substitute, and chili flakes or cayenne pepper.